surf-visualization/blospray/readme.md

 as an external renderer.

-Currently, this software is somewhere between alpha and beta quality, as it can already be used to produce useful visualization, but lots of things are still missing and not all errors are gracefully handled.
+Currently, this software is somewhere between alpha and beta quality, as it can already be used to produce useful visualizations, but lots of things are still incomplete and/or missing.
+Also, not all errors are robustly and gracefully handled yet.

 In case you give it a try and/or have remarks or questions, let us know at visualization@surfsara.nl!
+Bugs and feature requests can be entered in this github project.

 ## Goals